Anyone with a keen interest in SEO will tell you the importance of your App Store ranking.

 Of all the keywords attached to your app, the ones included in your title are weighted most heavily by Apple.

-In fact, with apps including keywords in their title rank on average 10.3% higher than their keywordless counterparts, you should look to include keywords in your title wherever possible.
+In fact, apps which include keywords in their title rank on average 10.3% higher than their keywordless counterparts.

 Not at all.